microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-participant.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the identity of a call or meeting participant in Microsoft Teams or Skype for Business.
+Represents the identity of a call or meeting participant in a [callRecord](callrecords-callrecord.md) resource.

 ## Properties